Last updated on March 8th, 2020 at 05:01 am

-Travelling towards the top of the (Central-Sri Lanka) country to the North Central Valley of the Kings, mountains covered with lush sub tropical forests disappears under the glare of the sun giving way to acres of light green carpets of paddy dotted with towering ancient white stupas and fed with oceans like man-made reservoirs locally known as wewa( tanks).
+The Stunning Beauty of Hill Central of Sri Lanka!
+We are traveling towards the top of the Central of Sri Lanka.
+However, country to the North Central Valley of the Kings, mountains covered with lush subtropical forests disappear under the glare of the sun.
+After all, giving way to acres of light green carpets of paddy dotted with towering ancient white stupas and fed with oceans like human-made reservoirs locally known as Wewa( tanks).

-There is also a brand new open air zoo right down the road from the orphanage.
-A nice day trip for animal lovers!
+There is also a brand new open-air zoo right down the road from the orphanage.
+A lovely day trip for animal lovers!